As a full time travel photographer and blogger who also runs a travel photography course, I am often asked photography questions.

+Other cameras, especially smartphones, might just have a brightness slider which does the same thing.
 Some cameras even have exposure compensation as a dedicated dial, making it even easier to quickly adjust.

 Unfortunately, if you forget you have changed the exposure compensation, your camera usually won’t reset it to the default for you.
 Even worse, if you accidentally change the exposure compensation, you might find yourself taking photos that are far too bright or far too dark, and not have any idea why this is.

 Luckily, this is an easy fix.
 All you have to do is find the exposure compensation feature, and adjust it.

 The exposure compensation should generally be set to 0.
 If it is set to overexpose (brighten) the image, it will have a positive value, like +1 or +2.
 If it is set to underexpose, it will have a negative value, like -1 or -2.

 Each positive number represents a doubling in brightness, and each negative number represents a halving in brightness.
 So you can see how quickly you can make an image far too bright or far too dark!

 There is another bit of good news.
 If you shoot in RAW, you can often recover an image that is too bright or too dark by editing it.
 For example, this is exactly the same image as shared above, I’ve just edited it by reducing the exposure a bit.
 I think you’ll agree it looks a bit better.

 Parts of the image are too dark or too bright compared to the rest of it